 Life Settlement Basics

-A life settlement is the sale or exchange of a life insurance policy for a lump sum of cash greater than the cash surrender value but less than the death benefit value.
+A life settlement allows policyholders to sell an existing life insurance policy for cash.
+The cash amount received by the seller is generally greater than the cash surrender value but less than the death benefit value.

-The cash surrender value — also known as the cash value — is the cash amount offered to the policyholder in exchange for part or all of their insurance policy’s value.
-In cash value life insurance policies, policyholders are provided with a death benefit and a savings component that accumulates with every premium payment.
-If the owner chooses to terminate their life insurance contract before the end of the term period, they are able to receive the accumulated savings, or cash value, rather than the death benefit.
-An owner can also borrow from their cash value in the form of a loan, but then has to pay back the money with interest to maintain the full death benefit.
+The cash surrender value — also known as the cash value — is the cash amount the policyholder will receive in exchange for part or all of their insurance policy’s value.
+If the owner chooses to surrender their life insurance contract before the end of the term period, they can receive the accumulated savings, or cash value, instead of the death benefit.

 The face value of a life insurance policy is the overall value of the policy.
 In most circumstances, it refers specifically to the death benefit.
 So, the face value and death benefit are typically the same amount.